chibiboba/JS-120/aaaa Notes/Lesson 5 Notes.md

 # OO Tic Tac Toe Code Discussion

+### Summary

+- Mitigate ripples effects of change but not having all classes collaborate with each other, only some.
+- Use specific, detailed names that are less likely to conflict since generic names are in the global namespace.
+- When working with a class, focus on the behaviors and data in that class.
+Make each class a generic type. `Board` knows nothing about `Square` or `Player` or even `TTTGame`.
+- in OOP, there are poor designs, but rarely one *right* design.
+It all comes down to tradeoffs between tighly coupled dependencies or loosely coupled dependencies.
+  - Tightly coupled dependencies are easier to understand but offer less flexibility.
+  - Loosely coupled dependencies are more challenging to understand but offer more long term flexibility.

 Below are some ideas for you to ponder.
 You don't need to implement any solutions.

 1. Did you notice how tiresome it is to test for regression after every small change or refactoring?
 Besides being careful, what else can we do to ease this burden?
 If you said "tests," you are right.
 One of the most fundamental reasons for testing is to prevent regression.
 We'll talk about testing in detail in a later course.